Yveaux/Arduino_fixpt/README.md

 Works on AVR (Uno, etc) and ARM (Due, etc) based Arduinos.

+PS: The examples may not compile, only Fix16_benchmark was tested and fixed from the original repository.

 Benchmarks (Fix16_benchmark.ino example)
 ```
 Arduino Due fix16_t vs double Benchmark (time in micro seconds):